 Preventing algae in fish ponds and water features

-One of the most common issue we get asked by our customers whether in the shop or over the phone is ALGAE especially in spring and summer.
+One of the most common issues we get asked by our customers, whether in the shop or over the phone, is regarding excess algae, especially in spring and summer

-Pond algae infestations varies in types but the common ones that usually affect ponds are the blue green algae (which makes the
+Pond algae infestations vary in types but the common ones that usually affect ponds are the blue-green algae (which makes the

 water ‘soupy green’) and the string algae or blanket weed.

 It must be said, that a bit of algae in a fish pond is a very normal thing.
-Algae is a natural part of any aquatic ecosystem, but it can sometimes grow too much and become unsightly and might be a sign of some sort of imbaance in the pond water chemisty or pond conditions.
+Algae is a natural part of any aquatic ecosystem, but it can sometimes grow too much and become unsightly and might be a sign of some sort of imbalance in the pond water chemistry or pond conditions.